tfardet/NNGT/doc/user/intro.rst

 Introduction
 ============

-Why another graph library?
+Yet another graph library?
 --------------------------

 It is not ;)

-This library is based on existing graph libraries (such as `graph-tool <https://graph-tool.skewed.de>`_, and possibly soon `SNAP <http://snap.stanford.edu/snap/>`_) and acts as a convenient interface to build various networks from efficient and verified algorithms.
+This library is based on existing graph libraries (such as `graph_tool <https://graph-tool.skewed.de>`_, and possibly soon `SNAP <http://snap.stanford.edu/snap/>`_) and acts as a convenient interface to build various networks from efficient and verified algorithms.

 Moreover, it also acts as an interface between those graph libraries and the NEST simulator.